11 High Street, Llandaff: History

-The Great Mouse Plot of 1923
+The Great Mouse Plot of 1924

 Dahl would often visit the sweet shop at 11 High Street, where he would spend his pocket money on gobstoppers, toffees and other sweets.
-In his 1984 autobiography titled Boy: Tales of Childhood and his book The Great Mouse Plot, Dahl describes the shop as “the very centre of our lives.
-To us, it was what a bar is to a drunk, or a church to a Bishop”.
+In his 1984 autobiography, Boy: Tales of Childhood, and his book The Great Mouse Plot, Dahl describes the shop as "the very centre of our lives.
+To us, it was what a bar is to a drunk, or a church to a Bishop".

-Dahl wrote in his book, Boy: Tales of Childhood, that the owner of the sweet shop was "a mean and loathsome old woman named Mrs Pratchett" (Mrs Pratchett being a pseudonym for the actual owner, Catherine Morgan).
-Dahl wrote that "By far the most loathsome thing about Mrs Pratchett was the filth that clung around her.
+Dahl wrote in Boy: Tales of Childhood that the owner of the sweet shop was "a mean and loathsome old woman named Mrs Pratchett" (a pseudonym for Catherine Morgan).
+Dahl wrote: "By far the most loathsome thing about Mrs Pratchett was the filth that clung around her.
 Her apron was grey and greasy.
 Her blouse had bits of breakfast all over it, toast-crumbs and tea stains and splotches of dried egg-yolk."
 As a seven-year-old, Dahl, along with four other boys, decided to put a dead mouse in a gobstopper jar to terrify "Mrs Pratchett".
 The next morning the boys walked past the sweet shop only to find it closed, with the gobstopper jar smashed over the floor.
-The prank worked, but she had her revenge when she told their school’s headmaster of what they had done and they were swiftly caned.
+The prank worked, but she had her revenge when she told their school's headmaster of what they had done and they were swiftly caned.
 The incident is cited as an inspiration for Dahl's stories such as Charlie and the Chocolate Factory, The Twits and Matilda.

 The Roald Dahl blue plaque

 It had not been clear where 'Mrs Pratchett's sweet shop was located.
 The Llandaff Society had thought it could have been 11 High Street, 38 Bridge Street, 2 High Street, a site on Cardiff Road, 48 High Street, or the HSBC bank on Cardiff Road where Dahl spent his pocket money on sweets.
 It took a visit from Lissy, Dahl's second wife, to determine the exact location of the sweet shop.
 The blue plaque was the first publicly-viewable commemorative plaque to recognise Dahl's life in Llandaff.

-The plaque was unveiled by Dahl's son Theo, on the afternoon of Monday 9 September 2009.
+The plaque was unveiled by Dahl's son Theo, on the afternoon of Wednesday 9 September 2009.
 Children from local schools were also invited to the ceremony.
 The sweet shop was located just a short distance from Llandaff Cathedral School, where Dahl attended between 1923 and 1925.